If you’re an Outlook user looking to take a break from your email account without deleting it, you’re in luck.

 Everything is ready, Outlook will not update emails received from that specific account, but it can still send messages from this account.

 You can repeat the same process for any other account.
 Reversing the same process activates the account back to normal.

 How to Temporally Deactivate Email Account in Outlook?
 [Partially]

-The above example and process deactivate email account completely which later on turn into active mode accordingly, Outlook also allows the user to partially deactivate the account, you can (send the email but not received).
+The above example and process deactivate the email account completely which later turns into active mode accordingly, Outlook also allows the user to partially deactivate the account, you can (send the email but not received) it.

-Under “Send/Receive Settings – All Accounts” dialog box.
+Under the “Send/Receive Settings – All Accounts” dialog box.

 - In the Account Options section, uncheck the option for “Receive mail items“.

 This process Temporally Deactivates only received Emails from specific Accounts in Outlook, and Outlook Disable Account but Keep Emails.